Detecting the orbital character of the spin fluctuation in the Iron-based superconductors with the resonant inelastic X-ray scattering spectroscopy

-With the above equations, we can selectively excite the magnetic fluctuation in the orbital space of the $3d$ electrons.
-Now we apply them to the Iron-based superconductors.
-We will focus on the collective spin fluctuation evolved from the spin wave excitation of the ordered state and assume they have similar orbital characters.
-In a multi-orbital system, the magnetic order parameter is in general a matrix of the form\cite{Kuroki,Su1} $M_{\mu,\nu}=\sum_{\sigma}\sigma\langle c^{\dagger}_{i,\mu,\sigma}c_{i,\nu,\sigma}\rangle$.
-The eigenvalues and eigenvectors of this matrix provide us the ordered moment and the orbital that they reside.
-In the Iron-based superconductors, the lattice symmetry around the Fe ions is broken to $D_{2}$ in the magnetic ordered state.
-The symmetry allowed expectation value for the magnetic order parameter $M_{\mu,\nu}$ takes the general form of
+Here we first consider the spin wave excitation of the magnetic ordered phase of the IBSs.
+As a symmetry restoration mode in the spin space, the long wave length spin wave excitation is expected to inherit the orbital character of the ordered moment.
+In a multi-orbital system, the magnetic order parameter is in general a matrix in the orbital space, with its matrix element defined by $M_{\mu,\nu}=\frac{1}{2}\sum_{\sigma}\sigma\langle c^{\dagger}_{i,\mu,\sigma}c_{i,\nu,\sigma}\rangle$.
+The orbital character of the ordered moment is encoded in the eigenvalues and eigenvectors of this matrix.
+In the IBSs, the lattice symmetry around the Fe ions is broken to $D_{2}$ in the magnetic ordered phase and the symmetry allowed magnetic order parameter can only take the form of

-Thus the magnetic fluctuation on the $t_{2g}$ and the $e_{g}$ orbital are decoupled at low energy.
-It has been found that in the Iron-based superconductors, the two $e_{g}$ orbital ($3d_{3z^{2}-r^{2}}$ and $3d_{x^{2}-y^{2}}$) have the least correlation effect among the five $3d$ orbitals and contribute little to the collective spin fluctuation at low energy\cite{Dagotto,Si}.
-We thus neglect the $e_{g}$ orbitals in the following discussion and concentrate on the magnetic fluctuation in the $t_{2g}$ subspace.